angelotessaro/todo-list/README.md

 - NPM 6.14.4

 **HOW TO RUN**
-- Execute command `bash init.sh´ from main directory
+- Execute command `bash init.sh` from main directory
 - In another terminal window execute `init-react.sh`